These Are The Hurricane Irma Evacuation Zones So Far

 Officials in several U.S. states that lie in Hurricane Irma's potential path have issued states of emergency and, in some cases, mandatory evacuation zones.

 The Category 5 hurricane, the strongest Atlantic storm on record, has already destroyed communities across the Caribbean and left at least 10 dead.
-Hurricane Irma spaghetti models — a simple way to share storm data and illustrate its projected path — suggest it will begin affecting southern Florida, including Miami, late Friday into early Saturday.
+Hurricane Irma spaghetti models — a simple way to share storm data and illustrate its projected path — suggest it will begin affecting southern Florida, including Miami, early Sunday.

 Here's a list of the areas that have mandatory evacuation zones as of Thursday morning.
 We have also included resources for finding information in states where evacuations may be announced as Hurricane Irma's track becomes more clear.